makersacademy/frontend-api-challenge/README.md

 - to install the code run ```git clone https://github.com/eddiearnoldz/frontend-api-challenge.git```
 - run the command ```npm install``` in the root directory.
 - run the command ```npm run build```
+- if you have LiverServer for VS code then load it with the index.html page. otherwise copy the path of index.html and open in the Chrome or the browser of your choice.

 # Screenshot